 - Choose a numeric field from the Field menu to vary the color.

 - Write an expression to determine color values.
-Choose <expression> from the Field menu, or click to open the Expression Builder dialog box.
+Choose <expression> from the Field menu, or click the Set an expression button to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value for the color variable.
 You can filter the Expression Builder dialog box to show only numeric fields to help prevent this. .

 - Optionally, choose a Normalization field.
 Normalization is not available when the color variable is set to an expression.